-But I feel it is my duty to push the color envelope, as the BLACK-OUT challenge proves.
+But I feel it is my duty to push the color envelope.
 I try to encourage my neutral-loving friends to add some non-threatening non-neutrals to their daily wear.
 Here are some tips I’ve passed along to the neutral-minded:

 Colorful coat: Even if being covered in color all day long holds little appeal, throwing on a bright coat or jacket can feel fresh and daring.
 Jewel tones like teal, purple, and magenta work well with warmer neutrals while hot pinks, neons, and cool colors look amazing with black and white.